quii/go-specs-greet/README.md

 }
 ```

-The test should now run
+The test should now run, and fail.

 ```
     greet.go:16: Expected values to be equal: